 The right to health care has long been recognized internationally.
 Ironically, the origins of this right are here in the United States.
 Health care was listed in the Second Bill of Rights drafted by Franklin Delano Roosevelt (FDR).
 Sadly, FDR’s death kept this Second Bill of Rights from being implemented.
 Eleanor Roosevelt, however, took his work to the United Nations (UN), where it was expanded and clarified.
 She became the drafting chairperson for the UN’s Universal Declaration of Human Rights (UDHR).
 That committee codified our human rights, including, at Article 25, the essential right to health.
 The United States, together with all other nations of the UN, adopted these international standards.

 Since the adoption of the UDHR, every other industrialized country in the world—and many non-industrialized countries—have implemented universal health care systems.
 Such systems ensure that all persons within their borders enjoy their right to health care.
 In 1966, years after passage of the UDHR, the UN proposed another treaty including health care: the Covenant on Economic, Social and Cultural and Rights (CESCR).
 The CESCR further clarified, at Article 12, “the right of everyone to the enjoyment of the highest attainable standard of physical and mental health.”
-“Health” in this context is understood as not just the right to be healthy and have health
+“Health” in this context is understood as not just the right to be healthy and have health care, but as a right to control one’s own body, including reproduction.

 Article 12 goes on to require that “states must protect this right by ensuring that everyone within their jurisdiction has access to the underlying determinants of health, such as clean water, sanitation, food, nutrition, and housing, and through a comprehensive system of health care, which is available to everyone without discrimination, and economically accessible to all.”
 This treaty was signed by all UN countries.
 It was ratified by all countries except three—Palau, Comoros, and the United States of America.
 All signatory nations to CESCR are subject to periodic review of progress on the human rights so protected.
 The UN High Commissioner of Human Rights also reviews progress on rights protected by the UDHR.
 In preparation for these reviews, the U.S. government submits a report, touting its successes in the area of human rights.

 What the government did not want to say is that contrary to ensuring the right to health, it continues to violate the UDHR with a system that discriminates against minority groups and/or all in poverty.
 This results in a “non-system” of health care.
-The UDHR does not condition health upon
+The UDHR does not condition health upon ability to pay, citizenship, or any other condition.
+The United States does.
+By codifying a system allowing huge corporate profits on health care as a commodity, our government has actually impaired, not improved, our right to health care.
+So maybe, and refreshingly, the United States was just being honest with the UN about its failure to ensure and protect the human right to health care.

 This failure to protect the right to health is puzzling.
 From FDR’s drafting of the Second Bill of Rights to Dwight Eisenhower’s success in passing Medicare, our country’s leaders have attempted to ensure our right to health.
 The crucial and intersectional nature of that right was recognized in the 1960s by Martin Luther King Jr. during the Poor People’s Campaign.
 He affirmed that: “Of all the forms of inequality, injustice in health care is the most shocking and inhumane.”
 Chicago press conference held on March 25, 1966, in connection with the annual meeting of Medical Committee for Human Rights.